-First zoom out to get an overview of the sequence by clicking Fit Width ($\sqrt[4]{n}$).
+First zoom out to get an overview of the sequence by clicking Fit Width ($\sqrt[k]$).
 You can now see the blue gene annotation labeled Atp8a1, and just before that there is the green CMV promoter.
+This may be hidden behind restriction site annotations.
+Remember that you can always choose not to Show these by altering the settings in the right hand pane.

-In this tutorial, we want the forward primer to be in a region between positions 600 and 900 - just before the gene (you may have to zoom in (5) to make the selection).
-Select this region, right-click and choose "Forward primer region here" (1) (see figure 2.151).
+In this tutorial, we want the forward primer to be in a region between positions 600 and 900 - just before the gene (you may have to zoom in () to make the selection).
+Select this region, right-click and choose "Forward primer region here" () (see figure 2.151).